 Obituaries

-Obituaries are published in The Standard for a $45 fee and can be brought to the office at 15 First Street NW in Waukon, mailed to PO Box 286, Waukon IA 52172, or e-mailed to news@waukonstandard.com.
-Photos may be included for an additional charge of $15 (additonal photos are also $15).
-Obituaries of excessive length (longer than our single-column length of 15.5") will also incur an additional charge of $11/column inch for the content measuring longer than our 15.5-inch column length.
+Obituaries are published in The Standard newspaper for a $150 fee and can be emailed to news@waukonstandard.com.
+That publication cost also includes one photo, additional photos may also be published at a cost of $15 per photo.
+Obituaries of excessive length (longer than our single-column length of 15.5” - approximately 400 words) will also incur an additional charge of $15/column inch for the content measuring longer than our 15.5-inch column length.
 Obituaries that include “Thank You” messages within them will also incur an additional charge for the “Thank You” portion of the submitted obituary.
 For further assistance, please call 563-568-3431.

 Tue